Article_Banner_G+F.webp

 Community-led transformation

 Agroecology is not a one-size-fits-all solution.
-It needs a combination of locally produced strategies, says Kerr.4 First, SFHC provides farmer training on agroecological principles, typically by giving a number of seeds and allowing the farmer to test agroecological practices on a small area of land.
+It needs a combination of locally produced strategies, says Kerr.4 First, SFHC provides farmers with training on agroecological principles, typically by giving a number of seeds and allowing them to test agroecological practices on a small area of land.
 Second, they organise farmer-to-farmer exchanges so farmers can meet with peers to discuss what they’re learning, which experiments have worked, and more.
 Finally, they host community-based education around topics like gender.
 The SFHC strategy focuses on the co-production of knowledge, meaning that the methods are adapted based on the local, cultural, and social context.

 80% of Malawi’s population live in small rural communities, with the agriculture sector employing 64% of the country's workforce.
 (Wolfgang Kaehler/LightRocket via Getty Images)